csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 R13.
 True or false: When a BGP router receives an advertised path from its neigh- bor, it must add its own identity to the received path and then send that new path on to all of its neighbors.
 Explain.

-sECTION 5.5 R14.
+Section 5.5 R14.
 Describe the main role of the communication layer, the network-wide state-

 management layer, and the network-control application layer in an SDN controller.